twsla

 --cert string Client cert file path

---filter string Notfiy level or Log search text
+--filter string Log search text

 -h, --help help for twlogeye